-- 1 Effective for annual periods beginning on or after 1 June 2020. - 2 Effective for annual periods beginning on or after 1 January 2021. - 3 Effective for annual periods beginning on or after 1 April 2021. - 4 Effective for annual periods beginning on or after 1 January 2022. - 5 Effective for business combinations for which the date of acquisition is on or after the beginning of the first annual period beginning on or after 1 January 2022. - 6 Effective for annual periods beginning on or after 1 January 2023.
+- 1 Effective for annual periods beginning on or after 1 January 2022. - 2 Effective for business combinations for which the date of acquisition is on or after the beginning of the first annual period beginning on or after 1 January 2022. - Effective for annual periods beginning on or after 1 January 2023. - 4 The amendments shall be applied prospectively to the sale or contribution of assets occurring in annual periods beginning on or after a date to be determined.